-- for still less sweetness, but still plenty sweet, half the sugar
+For still less sweetness, but still plenty sweet, I cut the sugar in half

-- for flavor, double the vanilla and cinnamon
+For flavor, I doubled the vanilla and cinnamon

-- for moisture, double the liquid and egg and add a jar of baby food
+For moisture, I doubled the liquid and egg and added that jar of baby food

 Oven time: 20 - 25 minutes

-6 tablespoons milled flaxseed (some times called flaxseed meal)
+6 tablespoons (39g) milled flaxseed (some times called flaxseed meal)

 1 teaspoon baking soda